 At registration NRYHA requests parents complete a work hour agreement contract.
 This contract outlines the amount of volunteer work hours you are asked to contribute to NRYHA.
 The number of required hours is based on the level of play of the oldest child in the family who is registered to play hockey.

 |2nd year + in house level||10|

-Please note these are the minimum amounts required per family and are required to be completed by March 31, 2012.
+Please note these are the minimum amounts required per family and are required to be completed by March 31 following the end of the season.
 Keeping the association running requires many more hours than these minimums.
 We encourage members to assist whenever possible!

 If you would prefer to not have your family called upon for any work hours a buyout option is available.
-The buyout option requires payment to NRYHA of 35 hours @ $20 per hour = $700 or 10 hours @ $20 per hour = $200 for In-House.
-I will not be called upon for any work hours, except the team's home tournament.
-If during the season you end up with some work hours, and you have followed the guidelines listed below for work hour approval and tracking, you will be refunded at $15 per hour for your hours worked.
+The buyout option requires payment to NRYHA of 35 hours @ $50 per hour = $1750 or 10 hours @ $50 per hour = $500 for In-House.
+You will not be called upon for any work hours, except the team's home tournament, which are mandatory.
+If during the season you end up with some work hours, and you have followed the guidelines listed below for work hour approval and tracking, you will be refunded at $50 per hour for your hours worked.

-At the end of the fiscal year (March 31st) you will be invoiced $20 per hour for all hours not completed.
+At the end of the fiscal year (March 31st) you will be invoiced $50 per hour or all hours not completed.

 Listed below are some ideas and a contact name for work hours.
 There are always new things that need to be done.
 So, be sure to ask around as to what other parents are doing to get their hours.
 Ask team managers what they are aware of.
 And, if you have any special skills that you feel may be valuable to the association contact a board member to discuss.